O Jesus Light Of Bethlehem – Hymn Lyric

 O Jesus, Light of Bethlehem,

-True Son of God, Incarnate Word;
+True of God, Incarnate Word;

 Thou offspring of a Virgin’s womb,